White-tailed kite: Behaviour

-The white-tailed kite is famously known for "kiting," hovering in a position by facing into the wind and fluttering its wings.
+The white-tailed kite is famously known for "kiting", hovering in a position by facing into the wind and fluttering its wings.
 Although it may seem like irrelevant behavior at first, it does serve a purpose for hunting.
 While hovering around 80 feet in the air, it tips its head down to look for small mammals moving in the grass below.
 When prey is spotted, it dives down, quickly grabs the animal with its talons, and flies back up to eat.

-White-tailed kites feed principally on rodents (as well as small opossums, shrews, reptiles, amphibians and large insects), and they are readily seen patrolling or hovering over lowland scrub or grassland.
-They rarely if ever eat other birds, and even in open cerrado, mixed-species feeding flocks will generally ignore them.
-Most of the hunted insects are consumed on the wing while flying.
-This means that instead of returning to a perch to feed, these birds transfer the prey from their talons to their beaks while flying to eat.
-In the case of larger prey such as rodents and lizards, they will fly to a perch to pluck and eat.
+White-tailed kites feed principally on rodents, small opossums, shrews, reptiles, amphibians, and large insects, and they are readily seen patrolling or hovering over lowland scrub or grassland.
+They rarely if ever eat other birds, and even in open cerrado, mixed-species feeding flocks generally ignore them.
+Most of the hunted insects are consumed on the wing while flying; instead of returning to a perch to feed, these birds transfer the prey from their talons to their beaks while flying to eat.
+In the case of larger prey such as rodents and lizards, they fly to a perch to pluck and eat.

 Outside the breeding season during the winter, they roost, congregate or settle to rest at night, communally in groups of up to 100.
 However, once mating formally begins with the construction of nests by both males and females in mid-February, the female kite abstains from hunting for the time being and stays in the nest to incubate the eggs while the male brings food back to the nest for the female and children.
-This incubation period lasts around 26-32 days and they lay around 4 to 5 eggs at a time.
+This incubation period lasts around 26–32 days and they lay around 4 to 5 eggs at a time.
 Their eggs are cream-colored with splotches of light and dark brown.
-Once they have hatched, it takes them around 35-40 days to develop the proper feathers and start learning how to fly.
+Once they have hatched, it takes them around 35–40 days to develop the proper feathers and start learning how to fly.

 White-tailed kites have been observed in aerial combat at the margins of territories, locking talons in a behavior described as "grappling".
-This is most often done during mating season as an act of dominance when the male Kite patrols the nest.
-They will typically slash and peck at intruding birds until one of the birds backs down or falls.
+This is most often done during mating season as an act of dominance when the male kite patrols the nest.
+They typically slash and peck at intruding birds until one of the birds backs down or falls.

 Threats

-Their predators are primarily other birds like red-tailed hawks, peregrine falcons, prairie falcons, and great-horned owls.
-Meanwhile, smaller birds like American crows, common ravens, and small to medium-sized carnivores will go for the eggs of white-tailed kites.
+Their predators are primarily other birds such as red-tailed hawks, peregrine falcons, prairie falcons, and great horned owls.
+Smaller birds such as American crows, common ravens, and small to medium-sized carnivores prey on the eggs of white-tailed kites.

-Deforestation and urban expansions have caused the number of white-tailed kites to decrease as they lose suitable places to live and truly thrive.
-Climate change also impacts the white-tailed kite population as heat waves in the spring put young birds at risk as their bodies are not developed enough to properly regulate their body temperature and can die from dehydration.
+Deforestation and urban expansions have caused the number of white-tailed kites to decrease as they lose suitable habitat.
+Climate change also impacts the white-tailed kite population, as heat waves in the spring put young birds at risk as their bodies are not developed enough to properly regulate their body temperature and can die from dehydration.